Go for It, Nakamura!: Anime

 An anime television series adaptation of Go for It, Nakamura! was announced on August 16, 2024.
-The series is produced by Drive and directed by Aoi Umeki, with Naoki Yoshibe serving as assistant director, Umeki and Yasuko Aoki writing series scripts, Umeki designing the characters, and Ayana Tsujita composing the music.
+The series will be produced by Drive and directed by Aoi Umeki, with Naoki Yoshibe serving as assistant director, Umeki and Yasuko Aoki writing series scripts, Umeki designing the characters, and Ayana Tsujita composing the music.
 The series was initially scheduled for 2025, but was later delayed due to "production circumstances".
-It is set to premiere in 2026.
-The theme songs are "Glory Days" performed by Senri Oe, and "Sekai de Ichiban Atsui Natsu" performed by Princess Princess.
-Crunchyroll will stream the series.
+It premiered on April 1, 2026.
+The first two episodes debuted together online on Hulu on the same day, while each new episode also debuted a week earlier before the television broadcast in Japan.
+(Note: Tokyo MX, GYT, GTV and BS11 all list the series premiere as April 1 at 24:30, which is effectively April 2 at 12:30 a.m.
+JST) The opening theme song is "Shunpatsuteki ni Koi Shiyо̄" (瞬発的に恋しよう) performed by Yasuyuki Okamura and Kento Nakajima, while each episode features a different ending theme song which are pre-existing Japanese songs from the Shōwa and Heisei eras.
+Crunchyroll streams the series outside Asian markets.
+Medialink licensed the series in South and Southeast Asia.